mauriciopinto/Tranzact-Challenge/README.md

 For the frontend, I mainly used plain HTML, plain javascript and plain CSS.
 I imported the [axios](https://axios-http.com/docs/intro) library for http requests from client side.

 ## How to run
 Clone this repository, move to the root folder and create the file `.env`.
-Then, enter the following fields:
+Then, enter the following fields this file:

 ```
 HOST=localhost